e8yes/movie-lens-recommender/README.md

 # Movie Lens Recommender
+This is a class project developed for a course from Simon Fraser University's master of professional computer science program.
 Like the original Movie Lens system developed by a research lab in the Department of Computer Science and Engineering at the University of Minnesota, this is a personalized recommender system aiming to deliver good UX when navigating through a large repository of contents (movies/videos).

 ## Problem definition